ehedaya/emilstabs.org/README.md

 ## Submitting a new transcription

-If you have a new tab you would like to submit, click the "New file" next to the project name (or [click here](https://github.com/ehedaya/emilstabs.org/new/master)).
+If you have a new tab you would like to submit, click the "New file" next to the project (you might want to copy-paste the contents of the [Starting template](tabs/Starting Template.txt) name (or [click here](https://github.com/ehedaya/emilstabs.org/new/master)).
 The rest of the process is similar to editing files above.

 ## Collaborators